brocktopia/notes-at-react/README.md

 ## Notes on React

 I was initially frustrated by React due to it's extremely unopinionated nature.
-It was difficult to figure out how to structure a React application given the simplicity of the boilerplate provided by the Create React App utility.
-I ended up choosing a hybrid structure somewhere between what is used by Vue.js and Angular, and that actually worked out great.
-I chose MobX for data and state management over Redux again because of the extremely unopinionated nature of Redux.
+It was difficult to figure out how to structure a React application given the simplicity of the boilerplate provided by the Create React App utility and the documentation provide on the React website.
+I ended up choosing a hybrid structure somewhere between what is used by the Vue.js and Angular boilerplate, and that actually worked out great.
+I chose MobX for data and state management over Redux, again because of the extremely unopinionated nature of Redux and the ambiguity of where to start given the documentation.
 MobX provided clear instructions for setting up a store manager in a React environment even though it really is just a set of utility HOC wrappers.
 It also reminded me a little of working with RxJS in Angular.
 Once I had my application architecture in place, porting the application over mostly became an exercise in building my render functions in React.

 ## Author
 Brock Henderson [@brocktopia](https://github.com/brocktopia/) ||